 I completed my Ph.D. in Computational Biology at UC Berkeley in 2020, advised by Haiyan Huang and Lisa Barcellos, and supported by the NSF Graduate Research Fellowship.
-My graduate work was at the intersection of applied machine learning and epidemiology/pharmacogenomics, which is summarized by this dissertation.
+My graduate research was at the intersection of applied machine learning and epidemiology/pharmacogenomics, which is summarized by this dissertation.

 "Nature cannot be fooled." - Richard Feynman